French Ex-foreign Minister Roland Dumas Dies Aged 101 - UrduPoint

 French Ex-foreign Minister Roland Dumas Dies Aged 101

-French Socialist politician Roland Dumas, who was a long-serving foreign minister under president Francois Mitterrand, died on Wednesday aged 101, two members of his entourage told AFP

-Paris, (APP - UrduPoint / Pakistan Point News - 3rd Jul, 2024) French Socialist politician Roland Dumas, who was a long-serving foreign minister under president Francois Mitterrand, died on Wednesday aged 101, two members of his entourage told AFP.
+Paris, (APP - UrduPoint / Pakistan Point News - 4th Jul, 2024) Former French foreign minister Roland Dumas, a deft Socialist politician and lawyer whose career ended in scandal, died Wednesday aged 101, two former colleagues told AFP.

-Justice Minister Eric Dupond-Moretti saluted a man he described as "a great lawyer then a major politician and finally the president of the Constitutional Council."
+Justice Minister Eric Dupond-Moretti on X saluted a man he described as "a great lawyer then a major politician and finally the president of the Constitutional Council".

-"He left his mark on the history of the Fifth Republic," the system of government in France established in 1958, he said on X, formerly Twitter.
+In the course of his long and illustrious legal career, Dumas built up a reputation as an eloquent orator, a charming advocate.

 Recent Stories